-- plan (The leader should look ahead for changes and signal early so the word gets back in plenty of time.
-Start lane changes early to permit everyone to complete the change.); - put beginners up front (Place inexperienced riders just behind the leader.
-That way the more experienced riders can watch them from the back.); - let the tailender set the pace.
+- Plan (The leader should look ahead for changes and signal early so "the word gets back" in plenty of time.
+Start lane changes early to permit everyone to complete the change.); - Put beginners up front (Place inexperienced riders just behind the leader.
+That way the more experienced riders can watch them from the back.); - Follow those behind (Let the tailender set the pace.

 Use your mirrors to keep an eye on the person behind.
 If a rider falls behind, everyone should slow down a little to stay with the tailender.); and

-• know the route (Make sure everyone knows the route.
+• Know the route (Make sure everyone knows the route.
 Then if someone is separated, they won't have to hurry to keep from getting lost or taking a wrong turn.
 Plan frequent stops on long rides.).